keybase/book-content/05-sites/00-index.md

 ## Custom domains
 You can also use a custom domain with Keybase Sites.
-This lets your website appear at any domain you own instead of `https://{username}.keybase.pub/`.
+This lets your website appear at any domain you own instead of at `https://{username}.keybase.pub/`.

 ### Using kbpbot
 `kbpbot` is a Keybase bot designed to help you publish your site using a custom domain.

 For example, let’s say you’d like to publish your website at `myname.com`.
+To do so:

 1. In your private Keybase folder, create a new folder with the name `yourusername,kbpbot`.
 Only you and `kbpbot` can access, read, and edit files in this folder.
 2. Within this folder, add another folder that will hold your site’s contents.
 Let’s name it `my-site`.
 The complete folder name would be `/keybase/private/person,kbpbot/my-site`.